The cost of travel in Australia seems to be getting higher by the second.

 High accommodation prices in Australia are just the start

-Accommodation in Australia will be one of you’re biggest expenses, but it doesn’t end there.
+Accommodation in Australia will be one of your biggest expenses, but it doesn’t end there.

 When we first went out to a pub in Melbourne, I coughed my beer straight back up into my pint glass when I realized I’d been stung $12.